-- total winter sprinkler ban between 1 June and 31 August (unless extended by the Minister due to low rainfall). - use limited to once per day, three times per week according to roster days between 1 September and 31 May each year. - daytime sprinkler ban between the hours of 9am and 6pm.
+- A total winter sprinkler shut off between 1 June and 31 August each year (unless extended by the Minister due to low rainfall). - Sprinkler use is limited to once a day on three rostered days a week between 1 September and 31 May each year. - Daytime sprinkler ban between the hours of 9am and 6pm.